You are viewing this course for September start 2024

-In choosing to study the Mathematics and Drama and Theatre Studies degree at Aberystwyth University you’ll immerse yourself in two rigorous and challenging disciplines.
+Mathematics and Drama and Theatre Studies at Aberystwyth University will allow you to immerse yourself in two rigorous and challenging disciplines.

-Graduates of the Mathematics Degree are in significant demand across many industries for their problem-solving abilities, clear analytical thought processes and capacity for logical argument, whilst the intellectual, practical and transferable skills acquired whilst studying Drama and Theatre Studies will prepare you for a variety of careers in the creative arts and beyond.
+Graduates of the degree are in significant demand across many industries for their Mathematical problem-solving abilities, clear analytical thought processes and capacity for logical argument.
+While the intellectual, practical and transferable skills acquired whilst studying Drama and Theatre Studies will prepare you for a variety of careers in the creative arts and beyond.

 Mathematics is a subject that has fascinated humanity for thousands of years from the ancient world to the present day.
 The language of Mathematics underpins so much of the modern world – from science, technology and engineering, to finance and commerce – opening up a wide range of career opportunities to you, whilst Drama and Theatre Studies is your opportunity to develop skills as a maker and thinker of contemporary drama, theatre and performance.
 You will gain an understanding of each of these inter-related forms as a site of study, thought and creative practice.
 Through a combination of theoretical and practical explorations you will critically examine and engage with a wide range of contemporary practices, from scripted drama to site-specific performance and from documentary theatre to experiments in new media performance.